 Storage and Stability

-The coated products, if unopened, are stable at 2-8°C until the expiration date printed on the label.
+The Protein A/G Coated products, if unopened, are stable at 2 – 8 °C until the expiration date printed on the label.
 If opened, store in closed pouch with desiccant and use within the expiration date.

 Coating